 Psoriatic arthritis is an inflammatory disease of the joints and skin, with similarities to rheumatoid arthritis as well as psoriasis.

-Ankylosing Spondylitis is an inflammatory disease of the spine.
+Ankylosing Spondylitis and Non-radiographic Axial Spondyloarthritis are inflammatory diseases of the spine.
 Symptoms include back pain and morning stiffness.

 Plaque psoriasis is an inflammatory disease of the skin.
 Symptoms include red, itchy and inflamed skin.